 A significant part of any visitor’s time in Provence Côte d’Azur is likely to be taken up by food.
 Whether you’re eating in restaurants or cooking for yourself, either way you’re sure to find you spend a serious amount of time savouring and delighting in the wealth of fresh produce and local specialities.
 Long lazy lunches on a shady terrace, with the sound of cicadas chirping, washed down with plenty of chilled rosé is one of the things Provence is all about.
-Visiting markets and choosing your sun-ripened fruit and veg, golden olive oil, fresh goats cheese and local saucisson is another must do.
-With this in mind I thought I’d put together a list of 8 Provençal dishes any visitor to Provence Côte d’Azur has just got to try.
+Visiting markets and choosing your sun-ripened fruit and veg, golden olive oil, fresh goats cheese and local saucisson is another must-do.
+With this in mind, I thought I’d put together a list of top 8 must-try foods from Provence.

 Probably the most famous of my chosen dishes, salade niçoise or salad from Nice, is served in restaurants all over the world, but nothing beats eating it in situ.
 There is debate over the exact ingredients with some chefs using lettuce and others not, but purists tend to agree on one thing: there should be no green beans or potatoes.
 So a proper salade niçoise would typically contain tomatoes, green peppers, red onion or spring onion, cucumber, hard-boiled eggs, tuna, olive oil and olives from Nice.
 Many would also add small purple artichokes, young broad beans, celery, basil, radishes and anchovies.
 It can be served with a classic French vinaigrette or just a drizzle of olive oil.